tshepang/blog/content/2009 movie review.md

 Daniel-Day Lewis' near-flawless performances as oil miner in [There Will Be Blood].
 Here's the runner-ups:

-1. Christoph Waltz as Nazi officer in [Inglourious Basterds]
 2. John Malkovich as activist in [Changeling]
 3. Jack Nicholson as grumpy tycoon in *Bucket List*
 4. Woody Harrelson as blind man in [Seven Pounds]